geovogel/Qwt-6-Widget-Demo/README.md

 ## Conclusions
 The Raspberry Pi is actually very capable of developing technical applications in a desktop environment.
 The demo program was written with PyCharm (with debug) and QT5 designer open concurrently with no noticeable difference in performance compared to development on a PC.
 The PC approach requires the added hassle of loading to the pi  target and mainting concurrent libraries.
 As an engineer who has a fair amount of experience with LabVIEW development, I am able to do most of what I do on a PC running LabView with the QT/Python3 set-up on the Raspberry Pi.

-It would be of great benefit to pi technical maker community to have an updated integration of the QT5/Qwt6/Python3 development environment available through the Raspbian distro.
+It would be of great benefit to pi technical makers to have an updated integration of the QT5/Qwt6/Python3 development environment available through the Raspbian distro.
 Based on the challenges observed this appears to be a ways off and will require coordination of several developers, Qt, and the Raspberry Pi Foundation.
  <br><br>
 ![Demo](IMG/qwtdemo.gif)